 Refreshing a brand can help a company communicate its commitment to innovation and progress to its customers and partners.
 A refreshed brand can attract new customers interested in the latest trends and innovations.

 For instance, the growing popularity of artificial intelligence-based technologies has revolutionized many businesses.
-An excellent rebranding example of this is Photoshop, one of the most popular software for photo editing.
-It has to undergo partial rebranding to incorporate innovations within its service.
+An excellent rebranding example of this is Photoshop.
+It has to undergo a partial rebranding to incorporate innovations into its services.

 The most effective approaches collect essential market data, analyze trends, and assess how consumers’ perceptions of brand messages evolve.
 After detailed research, it may be time for companies to start a rebranding project.